MySQL Performance Tuning and Optimization Tips

 SELECT DISTINCT name, address FROM person

-The statement seems like it should return a list of distinct names along with their address.
-Instead, the query looks at both the name and address column.
-Although there are two pairs of customers with the same name, their addresses are different.
+The statement seems like it should return a list of distinct names and addresses.
+Instead, the query looks at both the name and address columns.
+Although two pairs of customers have the same name, their addresses differ.

 To filter out duplicate names and return the addresses, try using the GROUP BY statement: